mcastorina/mcastorina.github.io/_knowledge/modular-arithmetic.md

 is an efficient algorithm for performing modular multiplication.

 ## Division
-Divison, or rather inverse multiplication, only sometimes exists in modular arithmetic.
+Division, or rather inverse multiplication, only sometimes exists in modular arithmetic.
 The inverse multiplication can be thought of as
 follows: